-This annual prize will be awarded to an outstanding undergraduate or postgraduate Birkbeck student who has excelled in contributing to the understanding of cultural policy, especially by looking at cultural flows, cultural work (including internships), and equality and justice in the cultural sector.
+This annual prize is awarded to an outstanding undergraduate or postgraduate Birkbeck student who has excelled in contributing to the understanding of cultural policy, especially by looking at cultural flows, cultural work (including internships), and equality and justice in the cultural sector.

-- Relevance to the fields of enquiry mentioned above (0-5 marks)
+- Relevance and interest in Cultural Policy and specifically to the fields of enquiry mentioned above (0-5 marks)

 - Originality of the essay (0-5 marks)

 - Potential contribution to enhancing the knowledge pool in Cultural Policy Studies (0-5 marks)

 - Meeting of academic style guidelines, including spelling, grammar, citation and referencing (0-5 marks)

 The work will be judged by a panel with the following members:

 - Hye-Kyung Lee (King’s College London)